Silverzonegames/Launcher/docs/SECURITY.md

  | <1.0 | ❌ | ❌ |

  ## Reporting vulnerabilities
- Report vulnerabilities at the prvate reporting tool on GitHub or by emailing [reports@security.silverzonegames.com](mailto:reports@security.silverzonegames.com).
+ Report vulnerabilities at the private reporting tool on GitHub or by emailing [reports@security.silverzonegames.com](mailto:reports@security.silverzonegames.com).
 DO NOT OPEN AN ISSUE